JRVaccaro/online-store/README.md

 - Improvement of current functionalities.

 ## Resources

-List resources such as tutorials, articles, or documentation that helped you during the project.
+- [ChatGPT](https://openai.com/chatgpt) by OpenAI – for assistance with coding guidance, debugging, and understanding Java concepts.
+- [GeeksforGeeks](https://www.geeksforgeeks.org/) – for reference articles and tutorials that helped deepen my understanding of programming topics.
+- [Ray Maroun's GitHub](https://github.com/RayMaroun) – for code examples and guidance throughout the project.

 - [Java Programming Tutorial](https://www.example.com)
 - [Effective Java](https://www.example.com)

 ## Team Members

-- **Name 1** - Specific contributions or roles.
-- **Name 2** - Specific contributions or roles.
+- **Julianna Vaccaro** -Developed this workshop as part of Java programming course to practice file handling, user input, and menu-driven applications..

 ## Thanks

-Express gratitude towards those who provided help, guidance, or resources:

-- Thank you to [Mentor's Name] for continuous support and guidance.
+- Thank you to my instructor, Raymond, for providing the skeleton code and for your continuous support and guidance throughout the project.

-- A special thanks to all teammates for their dedication and teamwork.
+- Thank you to my peers for always being willing to listen and support me when I needed it.